 7. Use your search terms report

 Finally, the last part of this mini-audit is to do a bit of a deep dive into your search terms report.
 Look through your search term report to find relevant keywords that might bring extra conversions for your account, especially the ones you have not yet considered or targeted.
-Filter the ones that have enough data by CTR or conversions and add them to your current strategy.
+Leveraging keyword matching by Google Ads can help you filter terms with enough data by CTR or conversions and integrate them into your current strategy.

 Now you’ve got a newly optimized Google ad campaign, and the next step is to just let it run and see what happens.
 Track the changes.
 Keep an eye on your metrics.
 Compare the data to previous time periods and adjust accordingly.
 This mini-audit is not something you can just do once and call it a day, make a habit of periodically auditing your Google Ads account every month or two so that you can always be ahead of the curve and keep your metrics where you want them!